starknetfndn/defispring/contract/README.md

 ### Merkle root IDs

 Merkle root IDs in the merkle_roots storage do not have to correspond to the incentive allocation "in the real world".
 This ID (number) is not used from the "outside".

+## Development

+You need snforge 0.17.0 and scarb 2.5.3 (with Cairo 2.5.3)

+Run tests: `snforge test`
+Build the contract: `scarb build`

+After that you can deploy 'as usual' with starkli/sncast.